 - CEA Quarter Abroad Italy and France Scholarships

 - Bridging Scholarships for QA Japan

 The Undergraduate and Prestigious Scholarships office provides information, resources, and support services to students for highly competitive, merit-based scholarships and fellowships.
 There are many prestigious scholarship programs that fund studying abroad, all of which require extensive applications, excellent academics, clear purpose for studying abroad, and strong letters of recommendation.
 For more information, please visit their website or contact Scott Palmer, the UC Davis Prestigious Scholarship Advisor.
 The types of scholarships include:

-- Benjamin A. Gilman International Scholarship Program–Spring 2015 Application now open!
-Deadline October 7, 2014.
-Student must be: receiving a Federal Pell Grant at time of application; accepted into a credit bearing program; and studying or interning abroad for at least four weeks in one country.
+- Benjamin A. Gilman International Scholarship Program– Student must be: receiving a Federal Pell Grant at time of application; accepted into a credit bearing program; and studying or interning abroad for at least four weeks in one country.

 - David Boren Scholarship– Students must be: a U.S. Citizen; working towards an undergraduate degree throughout the entirety of the scholarship; studying abroad in Africa, Asia, Central & Eastern Europe, Eurasia, Latin America, or the Middle East in a country that is critical to U.S. interests and underrepresented in study abroad (see list of eligible countries on Boren website); study a foreign language during the study abroad.

 - The Fulbright Scholarship– Winners receive funding to research or serve as English Teaching Assistants (ETA’s) for up to 1 year in a foreign country.
 Specific amounts and length of time vary by country.
 See website.